usnistgov/mobile-threat-catalogue/_application-threats/APP-0.md

         - CVE-2015-4640
         - CVE-2017-2412
     PossibleCountermeasures:
+        Mobile Device User:
-        "To use HTTPS for web servers that support both HTTP and HTTPS, prepend URLs entered into the browser location bar with \'https://\'":
+            - "To use HTTPS for web servers that support both HTTP and HTTPS, prepend URLs entered into the browser location bar with \'https://\'"
-            - Mobile Device User
+        Mobile App Developer:
-        "Implement secure communications in apps.
+            - "Implement secure communications in apps.
 On iOS, use the App Transport Security feature.
-On Android, opt out of the use of Cleartext traffic.":
+On Android, opt out of the use of Cleartext traffic."
-            - Mobile App Developer
+        Enterprise:
-        "Use app vetting tools/services that can detect the use of cleartext traffic in mobile apps before deployment within your organization.":
+            - "Use app vetting tools/services that can detect the use of cleartext traffic in mobile apps before deployment within your organization."
-            - Enterprise
-        "To protect the confidentiality of enterprise data against passive interception, particularly when mobile devices may be connected to public networks (e.g. coffee shop Wi-Fi), deploy mobile VPN technologies to encapsulate potentially clear-text network traffic with a layer of strong encryption.":
+            - "To protect the confidentiality of enterprise data against passive interception, particularly when mobile devices may be connected to public networks (e.g. coffee shop Wi-Fi), deploy mobile VPN technologies to encapsulate potentially clear-text network traffic with a layer of strong encryption."
-            - Enterprise
 ---